Saturday, December 21, 2013

 No Exit Text Questions:

+Think about the place you have chosen as your hell.
+Does it look ordinary and bourgeois, like Sartre's drawing room, or is it equipped with literal instruments of torture like Dante's Inferno?
 Can the mind be in hell in a beautiful place?
 Is there a way to find peace in a hellish physical environment?
 Enter Sartre's space more fully and imagine how it would feel to live there endlessly, night and day:

 I have never really thought about what hell would be like.
 I have never characterized it by instruments of torture or dark, fiery infernos.
 Hell is different for every person, I think that is what makes it so frightening; it is individualized to make sure that every person is equally miserable.
 You must pay for your sins, and your payment depends on what makes you most miserable.
 Basically, my hell would be a combination of both Dante's and Sartre's.
 Similar to Dante, the punishment would worsen depending on the sin, and similar to Sartre, the punishment would be individualized for every person.
 To be able to find peace in a hellish environment would be very difficult, especially for the type of people that are damned there.
 Their minds are filled with fear and excuses.
 Most sinners don't believe that they deserve punishment for what they do.
 The sinners that do accept punishments are forgiven and don't go to hell.
 Being stuck in a hellish situation night and day with no escape would drive me absolutely mad.
 Even people who are forgiven would not be able to handle conditions like that.